top of page

 Tl;dr answer: somewhere between a few hundred dollars, and a thousand or more.

-So a few hundred for a fun half day tour, and up to a thousand or more for a full day of touring with an absolutely legendary A-lister guide is is a pretty good range to keep in mind.
+Count on a few hundred for a fun half day food tour, and up to a thousand or more for a full day of touring with an absolutely legendary A-lister guide in Paris, for example.

 The best plan?
 Write and ask.